 The variable resPredFlag is derived as specified in the following: [Ed.
 (CY): Based on F0123, the only check for resPredFlag is the iv_res_pred_weight_idx, however F105 introduces other checks for ARP, which may apply to temporal residual prediction.
 The additional checks in H-195 need to be closely inspected. ]

-resPredFlag = ( iv_res_pred_weight_idx != 0 ) && RpRefPicAvailFlagLX && RefRpRefAvailFlagLX[ RefViewIdx[ xP ][ yP ] ] (H-173)
+resPredFlag = ( iv_res_pred_weight_idx != 0 ) && RpRefPicAvailFlagLX && RefRpRefAvailFlagLX[ RefViewIdx[ xP ][ yP ] ] && ( DiffPicOrderCnt( currPic, RefPicListX[ refIdxLX ] ) != 0 ) (H-173)

 If resPredFlag is equal to 1, the bilinear sample interpolation and residual prediction process as specified in subclause H.8.5.3.3.7 is invoked with the luma locations ( xCb, yCb ), ( xBl, yBl ), the size of the current luma coding block nCbS, the width and the height of the current luma prediction block nPbW, nPbH, the prediction list indication X, the prediction list utilization flag predFlagLX, the reference index refIdxLX, and the motion vectors mvLX, mvCLX, as the inputs and the outputs are the arrays predSamplesLXL, predSamplesLXCb, and predSamplesLXCr.